matreshkajs/matreshka-router/README.md

 # tl;dr

-The plugin turns on two-way data binding between properties and parts of hash path.
+The plugin turns on two-way data binding between properties and parts of ``location.hash`` hash.

 ```js
 this.initRouter('/a/b/c/');